-For daughters of Narcissistic Mothers, romantic relationships are set up for trouble, real trouble.
+For daughters of Narcissistic, (Borderline or personality disordered) mothers, romantic relationships are set up for trouble, real trouble.

 If a Narcissistic mother raised you, and things aren’t going so well in your love life, I’d like to help you make sense of your experience.

-First, let’s start with how you are set up for failure?
+First, let’s start with how you are set up for struggle.

 Because Mom is your primary attachment figure (read, your first love), your experience with Mom is your template for love.

 Biologically, mother nature primes us for attachment.
 In this extended state of dependency, we are one big love machine.
 Because we can’t feed ourselves, walk or talk on our own for almost a year, we literally can’t survive without a mothering (or caregiving) presence.
 Yep, that includes your Mom.

 Children are cute for a reason, an evolutionary reason.